Adam Levine: Maroon 5

 By 2006, the band began recording again, and in May 2007, Maroon 5's second album It Won't Be Soon Before Long was released.
 Levine described the album as "a vast improvement", explaining: "I think this record is a little more self-confident and powerful lyrically".
-To support the album, the band performed on a ten-date club tour in which visited small venues in Europe and the United States from April to June 2007.
+To support the album, the band performed on a ten-date club tour which visited small venues in Europe and the United States from April to June 2007.
 The album and its lead, third and penultimate singles ("Makes Me Wonder", "Won't Go Home Without You" and "If I Never See Your Face Again", respectively) each received Grammy nominations, although only "Makes Me Wonder" secured a win.

 After winding down from a world tour in support of It Won't Be Soon Before Long, the band began recording in Switzerland in 2009, in collaboration with record producer and songwriter Robert John "Mutt" Lange.
 Levine said Lange "worked me harder than anyone ever has".
 In 2010, Maroon 5 released their third studio album, Hands All Over.
 The album did not initially meet expectations.
 In an interview with Los Angeles Times, Levine explained that the album suffered from being "all these disparate ideas and songs that didn't make any sense together".
-After the moderate success of the album's first three singles, the band released "Moves like Jagger" which Levine classified as "one of those songs that was definitely a risk; it's a bold statement".
+After the moderate success of the album's first three singles, the band released "Moves like Jagger" (featuring Christina Aguilera) which Levine classified as "one of those songs that was definitely a risk; it's a bold statement".
 The single became a worldwide success; it was the ninth-best-selling digital single of 2011 with sales of 8.5 million copies and, as of 2012, the eighth-best-selling digital single of all time.
 Levine later credited the song with "totally reviving the band".